Rocky Malebane-Metsing

 His son Rycroft Khumo Malebane-Metsing was elected North West province treasurer of the Young Communist League, but was involved in a motor vehicle accident a few hours later.

-In June 2016 Malebane-Metsing left the ANC once again after serious impositions of leaders against the choices of people towards 3 August upcoming local municipality elections.
+In June 2016, Malebane-Metsing left the ANC once again after serious impositions of leaders against the choices of people towards 3 August 2016 South African local municipality elections.
 He joined the Forum for Service Delivery, and stood unsuccessfully as mayoral candidate for Rustenburg.
 He died on 23 November 2016, aged 67.